 4. Create a mantra.
 This is typically one word that you will repeat to yourself so the little voice has something to do besides bother you with mindless chatter.
 Use a word of your choice, something like peace, hope, love, silence or another word that calms you.
 When you notice the voice beginning to ramble again, find your mantra and slowly repeat it to yourself and allow nothing else to enter your thoughts.

-5. Finally, give this a real shot.
+5. Finally, give this a genuine effort.
 It is not something you can do in one or two attempts.
 It takes time – a lot of time – to become skilled at quieting your mind.
-When I first started I would sit quietly for 1-3 minutes and feel like it was a waste of time.
+When I first started I would sit quietly for 30-60 seconds and feel like it was a waste of time because the thoughts would continue to flow.
 Eventually I could do it for longer periods.
-At the end of six weeks I could sit in silence for more than an hour and I would actually crave that silence.
-Then I found that I could find that silent space in very noisy places like at a football game or in a mall.
+At the end of six months I could sit in silence for more than an hour and I would actually crave it.
+Then I learned to find that silent space in very noisy places, like at a football game or in a mall.
 It was really cool.
 The silence became something I carried with me.

 Give it a shot, a few minutes to begin with and build from there.
 Quiet the narrative and listen to the silence.
 Let me know how it goes!